Übel Blatt: Main characters

-Köinzell is a new name taken by one of the falsely labeled Lances of Betrayal, Ascheriit.
-Back in his youth, he was an orphan who was found as baby by a swordsmith who adopted him.
-In his youth, Köinzell learned the art of swordsmanship under the tutelage of Ms. Gleaa, a renowned swordsmaster.
+Köinzell is a new name taken by one of the falsely labeled Lances of Betrayal, Ascheriit (アシェリート, Asherīto).
+Back in his childhood, he was an orphan who was found as baby by a swordsmith who adopted him.
+In his later youth, Köinzell learned the art of swordsmanship under the tutelage of Ms. Gleaa, a renowned swordsmaster.
 He is empowered by the twin moons of the world, and if too fatigued he shrinks into an emaciated child fairy until recovered.